Contact the Author

 Interested in my work?
 Let me know!
 I’m thrilled to offer talks, programs, and book signings across the U.S. and beyond.
 I would be happy to exchange ideas, accept feedback, discuss new opportunities, or hear about your own experiences.
 My interest areas are listed below.

 Would you like to order books for wholesale?
-My new book “Beyond the 45th Parallel: The Beginner’s Guide to Chasing Aurora in the Mid-latitudes” is available for wholesale from INGRAM, Baker & Taylor, Bookazine and more.
+My book “Beyond the 45th Parallel: The Beginner’s Guide to Chasing Aurora in the Mid-latitudes” is available for wholesale from INGRAM, Baker & Taylor, Bookazine and more.
 You can also submit the form below to work with me directly.

 Submit the Contact Form